All fastxtend metrics are classes which inherit from fastai's Metric

 is_class

 indicates if you are in a classification problem or not.
-In this case:
+In this case: - leaving thresh

-indicates it's a single-label classification problem and predictions will pass through an argmax overaxis
+indicates it’s a single-label classification problem and predictions will pass through an argmax over axis

-before being compared to the targets - setting a value for
+before being compared to the targets - setting a value for thresh

-indicates it's a multi-label classification problem and predictions will pass through a sigmoid (can be deactivated withsigmoid=False
+indicates it’s a multi-label classification problem and predictions will pass through a sigmoid (can be deactivated with sigmoid=False

-) and be compared tothresh
+) and be compared to thresh

 before being compared to the targets